amperser/proselint/README.md

           // Name of the check that output this suggestion.
           "check_path": "uncomparables",
           // Message to describe the suggestion
-          "message": "Comparison of an uncomparable: 'very unique' is not comparable."
+          "message": "Comparison of an uncomparable: 'very unique' is not comparable.",
           // Line and column where the error begins in the source "pos": [1, 9],
           // Absolute start and end of the error in the source